travis-ci/docs-travis-ci-com/source/content/docs/user/languages/php.md

     phpunit

-by default against the latest (as provided by Travis maintainers, not necessary the absolutely the latest) 5.3.x branch release.
-5.4 is an alias for "the most recent 5.4.x release" and so on.
-Please note that using exact versions (for example, 5.3.8) is highly discouraged because as versions change, your
+by default against the latest 5.3.x and 5.4.x releases.
+5.3 and 5.4 are aliases for "the most recent x.y.z release" of any given line.
+Note that "most recent" means
-.travis.yml will get outdated and things will break.
+"as provided by the Travis maintainers, not necessarily the very latest official php.net release.
+Also not that specifying exact versions like 5.3.8 is discouraged as your .travis.yml file may become out of date and break your build when we update
+PHP versions on Travis.

 For example, see [FOSTwitterBundle .travis.yml](https://github.com/FriendsOfSymfony/FOSTwitterBundle/blob/master/.travis.yml).